pupil-labs/pupil-community/README.md

 - [Optical Dimension Spatial Thinking - ODST](https://github.com/Ruzzy77/ODST) - Gaze controlled interface using gaze data and voice recognition.
 - [PuRe Detector](https://github.com/mattem86/pupil/tree/PuRe-Detector) - Included the PuRe Detector from Santini et al. into the Pupil Labs GUI.
 It is a 2D only detector (for now) and can only be used in non-commercial applications.
 Thiago Santini, Wolfgang Fuhl, Enkelejda Kasneci, PuRe: Robust pupil detection for real-time pervasive eye tracking, Computer Vision and Image Understanding, 2018, ISSN 1077-3142, https://doi.org/10.1016/j.cviu.2018.02.002.
 Based on https://atreus.informatik.uni-tuebingen.de/santini/EyeRecToo/tree/master/EyeRecToo
 - [PupilCamC++](https://github.com/themrx/PupilCapture) - Interface for capture of Pupil labs cameras with C++, primarily for windows
+- [Pupil-lib Trial/Event Extraction Library](https://github.com/gmierz/pupil-lib-python) - A flexible tool for conducting high precision event based research analysis with Pupil Labs eye trackers.
+See [here](https://github.com/gmierz/pupil-lib-python/blob/master/README.md#running-a-compatible-experiment) for how to run an experiment that produces data compatible for this library.
+A [Matlab version](https://github.com/gmierz/pupil-lib) is also available.

 ## Plugins